Exactas y Naturales

 "Giant, above all, for his moment in evolution", remarked Apaldetti.
-He added: "We see in Ingentia prima the origin of gigantism, the first steps so that, more than 100 million years later, sauropods of up to 70 tons could come into existence like those that lived in Patagonia".
+And she added: "We see in Ingentia prima the origin of gigantism, the first steps so that, more than 100 million years later, sauropods of up to 70 tons could come into existence like those that lived in Patagonia".

 The largest quadruped and long-necked herbivorous dinosaurs of record, such as Patagotitan, Puertasaurus and Argentinosaurus, derived from the Triassic sauropodomorphs as Ingentia prima; what was not known, until now, is that gigantism had already developed more than 200 million years ago.

-"This fabric allowed him to achieve a very rapid growth”, assumed Cerda.
-And he explained: "To differentiate the form of growth that it had, we can make an analogy with a car that goes at a continuous high speed, at 100 kilometers per hour, imagining that this is how the sauródopos grew, while Ingentia made a part of the trek to 300 kilometers per hour, during the seasons of growth, to stop later during the seasons of winter or shortage and, later, to grow back to 300 kilometers per hour".
+"This fabric allowed it to achieve a very rapid growth”, assured Cerda.
+And he explained: "To differentiate the form of growth that it had, we can make an analogy with a car that goes at a continuous high speed, at 100 kilometers per hour, imagining that this is how the sauródopos grew, while Ingentia made a part of the race at 300 kilometers per hour, during the seasons of growth, to stop later during the seasons of winter or shortage and, later, to grow back to 300 kilometers per hour".

 Cyclic growth was common among the primitive sauropodomorphs of the Triassic, but no other species exceeded three meters in length and three tons of body mass.
 "The difference is that the tissue formed in the rest of these sauropodomorphs did not have such a rapid deposition speed”, said Dr. Cerda, who also works at the Carlos Ameghino Provincial Museum in Cipolletti.

-Although you can see these growth rings in the same way as trees, it is not possible to know the exact age at which this specimen died.
+Although it is possible to see these growth rings in the same way that in trees, it is not possible to know the exact age at which this specimen died.
 "In this case, it is difficult to trace the continuity of the concentric lines, but we estimate that he was a subadult individual, who was still maturing, so he could have grown a little more”, commented the IIPG-CONICET researcher.